 Increased bottleneck component utility: The utility of a component can be further refined by taking into account situations where the agent has all but one of the components required to assemble a particular type of PC (making it a bottleneck component).
-This situation can become more severe toward the end of the game as the agent faces the prospect of being stuck with mis-matched components.
+This situation can become more severe toward the end of the game as the agent faces the prospect of being stuck with mismatched components.
 For example, our agent can have hundreds of motherboards, memory, and CPUs to make a specific product, and be missing only the hard drives.
-To address this issue, the procurement module artificially inflates the base price ratio of bottleneck components (such as the hard drives in the example), and decreases the base price ratio of all other components5.
+To address this issue, the procurement module artificially inflates the base price ratio of bottleneck components4.
 The inflation factor is increased as the agent nears the end of the game.

 Dynamically refined search granularity: An additional observation was that, for short lead times, supplier pricing was often drastically different even between lead times as little as 1 day apart.
-In practice, our agent used a search granularity of about $D^{\mathsf{G}} = 5$ days, which caused it to frequently miss promising early lead times.
+In practice, our agent used a search granularity of about $D^{\rm G} = 5$ days, which caused it to frequently miss promising early lead times.
 To address this issue, after finding the most promising lead time tuple at a particular granularity our agent generated new sets of tuples using finer and finer granularity around previously identified promising tuples.
 This helped the agent more effectively cover the space without drastically effecting its runtime.